citelab/JAMScript/jview.md

 			"valueName": "presentValueName", // This is a string that refers to the variable in the store "trigger": "emitValue", // Callback.
 This specific one will emit to the backend "mode": 0, // 0: triggers on change 1: triggers every interval "interval": 500 // Interval in milliseconds.
-Won't do anything if mode = 0 }
+Inactive if mode = 0 }
 	],
 	store: {